biancagunawan/Portfolio/README.md

 - Machine Learning: Scikit-Learn, XGBoost

 ## Projects
-- Deep Learning: Racial Bias in Image Recognition
+- Racial Bias in Deep Learning Image Recognition: Explored the impact of more diverse data sets on model performancet to evaluate the existence of racial bias of different models given same data.
 - Loan Predicition with Machine Learning
 - CLustering Exercise with Unsupervised Machine Learning
 - Exploratory Data Analysis: Fitness Center